• Skip to primary navigation

 Tips for peppermint filling

-The cream filling is a simple American-style buttercream that comes together in one bowl.
+The filling is a simple American-style buttercream that comes together in one bowl.

-First, I recommend whipping the butter until it's light and fluffy.
-This aerates the buttercream and makes it easier to pipe with.
-Add the rest of the ingredients then taste and adjust.
+First, I recommend whipping the butter until it’s light and fluffy.
+This aerates the mixture and makes it easier to pipe.
+Then mix in the rest of the ingredients, taste test and adjust.

 The final buttercream needs to be soft enough to spread or pipe onto your cookies but not too runny that it'll melt away.

-Finally, I recommend adding a little more peppermint extract than you think you need.
-The flavor is diluted by the chocolate cookies and fades when you store the cookies.
-It's better to add more mint extract when you can!
+Finally, I recommend adding more peppermint extract than you think you need.
+The peppermint flavor will be diluted by the chocolate cookies and naturally fade over time.

 Two image collage showing how to prepare the peppermint buttercream for cookies.